 There are rough similarities between the presidential impeachment process and a jury trial.

-Jury trials start off when a grand jury investigates a situation and if there is cause, returns an indictment.
+Jury trials start off when a grand jury investigates a situation and if there is a cause, returns an indictment.

 A major difference between jury trials and impeachment trials is the practice of voir dire.

 Voir dire is used in jury trials.
 Jurors must take an oath promising to tell the truth.
-To make sure that the jurors are sincere in their oath, the prosecutors and defense question them before the actual trial begins.
+To make sure that the jurors are sincere in their oath, the prosecutors and defence question them before the actual trial begins.

 Prospective jurors are asked about their backgrounds and possible biases.

 The prosecution or defence may then ‘strike for cause’, which is a request to remove a juror who does not appear capable of rendering a fair and impartial verdict.

 There is a similarity in that under the Constitution and Senate procedures, senators take an oath and swear they will be impartial in the impeachment trial.

 Unlike jurors, senators may declare their decision before the impeachment trial begins and cannot be disqualified for bias.

 Republican Senate Majority Leader McConnell has said he will work in “total coordination” with the Republican White House.